The British Land Company PLC and Oxford Properties

 |2011||Working (Unbuilt category): NLA Awards|

-Maurice Brennan, Andy Bryce, Elisa Casciano, James Chapman, Serene Croxton, Philip Dennis, Christopher Finkin, Tobi Frenzen, Russell Gilchrist, Mark Gorton, Lennart Grut, Jan Güell, Mark Hallett, Dirk Krolikowski, Justin Lau, Carmel Lewin, Stephen Light, Robert Luck, Annette Main, Tim Mason, Aaron Massingham, John McElgunn, Charles Meloy, Jon Mercer, Nicholas Mitchell, Andrew Morris, Jack Newton, Ben Nicholls, Alison Oktay, Louise Palomba, Joanna Pencakowski, Richard Rogers, Laura Sandiford, Patricia Sendin, Graham Stirk, Will Thorne, German de la Torre, Kenny Tsui, Emma Tynan, Will Wimshurst, Daniel Wright, Andrew Yek, Jacqueline Yeung,
+Maurice Brennan, Andy Bryce, Elisa Casciano, James Chapman, Serena Croxson, Philip Dennis, Christopher Finkin, Tobi Frenzen, Russell Gilchrist, Mark Gorton, Lennart Grut, Jan Güell, Mark Hallett, Dirk Krolikowski, Justin Lau, Carmel Lewin, Stephen Light, Robert Luck, Annette Main, Tim Mason, Aaron Massingham, John McElgunn, Charles Meloy, Jon Mercer, Nicholas Mitchell, Andrew Morris, Jack Newton, Ben Nicholls, Alison Oktay, Louise Palomba, Joanna Pencakowski, Richard Rogers, Laura Sandiford, Patricia Sendin, Graham Stirk, Will Thorne, Simon Tonks, German De La Torre, Kenny Tsui, Emma Tynan, William Wimshurst, Daniel Wright, Andrew Yek, Jacqueline Yeung

 3 000 m²